sarashamas/docs-calendar/docs/api/config/js_eventcalendar_editorshape_config.md

 			disabled?: boolean
 		},

-		// for a "colorSchema" type only
+		// for "color" and "colorSchema" types
-		colors?: [
+		colors?: [], // for a "color" type only colors?: [ // for a "colorSchema" type only
 			{
 				background?: string,
 				border?: string,